Press : German xier pronouns

 Decolonizing the Curriculum

-Article by Regine Criser and Suzuko Knott, in “Die Unterrichtspraxis/Teaching German” special issue Spezialausgabe “Teaching German Studies in a Global Context”, vol. 52 issue 2, published 06.09.2019.
+Article von Regine Criser und Suzuko Knott, in “Die Unterrichtspraxis/Teaching German” special issue Spezialausgabe “Teaching German Studies in a Global Context”, vol. 52 issue 2, published 06.09.2019.

 Decolonizing pedagogy equips our students with the tools necessary to truly meet the Can-Do Statements of the novice benchmark, as it encourages the application of more accurate and authentic vocabulary that aligns with our students’ familiar and everyday lives.
 For example, when we introduce German pronouns, we can choose to include the nonbinary pronoun xier as part and parcel of learning pronouns in the target language.
 Introducing nonbinary pronouns together with […] er and sie allows students to choose their preferred pronoun without having to ask and also works to center nonbinary and genderqueer students who might otherwise be marginalized.
 The authors present xier together with er and sie when they teach pronouns by including xier in all pronoun charts and learning materials.